Ai -- Harmony

 - Method Two -- Aikite method of combining atemi with aiki timing to Okinawa-te techniques.

-- Method Three -- Aikite no Jutsu method of relying mainly on aiki timing.
+- Method Three -- Soft Fist - Aikite Crane Style method of relying mainly on aiki timing

 Method One is geared toward beginning students.
 Atemi is applied full force, and the joints are attacked with simple, straightforward movements.
 These techniques are good for basic training.
 Method two techniques, combining atemi and aiki timing are suitable for intermediate level students.
 The emphasis is less on devastating control of an opponent, and more on complicated pins that stretch an opponent's joints and limbs.
 Method Three techniques reduce the movement to a minimum and control the opponent's force and intent to defeat himself.